6 Interesting Tricks to Fight Excessive Sweating

 - 1/2 lemon, juiced

-- Soak the baking soda with the lemon juice.
+- Soak the baking soda in the lemon juice.
 Use the paste to massage the areas where your sweat is concentrated.

 - Avoid sun exposure on the areas you apply this paste.
 This is because it can cause unwanted side effects.